Cornelio-II/Product-list-with-cart/README.md

 - **Linkedin:** [Cornelio(Timex)LLagas](https://www.linkedin.com/in/cornelio-llagas-42529b186/)

 ## Acknowledgments

-I want to thank you all junior and senior developer who's first develop this challenge because of you guys, I know how to build my own,Who's happy to share their knowledge and strategy, Thank all.
+I would like to thank all the junior and senior developers who have helped me overcome this challenge.
+Now I know on how to build my own.

 **Have fun building!** 🚀